microchad/bw/src/routes/docs/encryption.md

 # Encryption

-NB: encryption is in alpha testing currently.
+<blockquote>Note: encryption is in alpha testing currently.</blockquote>

 The Entropy Grid Generator provides users with the ability to encrypt, and then decrypt, their entropy grids inside the tool.

-As with the Deterministic Grids, this feature is designed for particular groups of users who will find value in it.
-For example, users who plan to store their entropy grids in digital format and desire an additional level of security protection.
+As with the Deterministic Grids feature, encryption is designed for particular groups of users who may find it valuable.
+For example, those who plan to store their entropy grids in digital format and who want an additional level of security protection beyond their own measures to secure their digital files.

 ## Encrypting files